Keywords : Muhammadan Registrar, Inspector-General of Registration and Registrar, Parda-Nashin

 Such copies shall be signed and sealed by the Registrar of ihe district or by the Muhammadan Registrar,

-as Ihe case may be. - Every Registrar of a district and every Muhammadan Registrar shall, for the purposes of this Act,
+4. Every Registrar of a district and every Muhammadan Registrar shall, for the purposes of this Act,

 be entitled (o levy ihe following fees:—